seanthegeek/toolbox/web-screenshot/README.md

 sites block these exit nodes, display different content, and/or alert server operators.

 Rather not use Tor?
-Skip the Tor and Privoxy parts of the setup, and remove the or modify the proxy options as needed in the `service_options` list, which is located near the top of `screenshot.py`.
-In that case, it is strongly advised to use a separate, unattributable connection.
+Skip the Tor part of the setup.

 Setup
 -----